§ DID Traits 1.1.0 Editor’s Draft

 DID Document History A DID method’s capability to preserve and retrieve previous versions of a DID document, enabling comprehensive historical traceability of identity metadata and modifications.

-Hosting not required DID document hosting on persistent storage is not required, at least for the initial DID document.
+Hosting not required A DID method whose DID document does not require hosting on persistent storage, at least for the initial DID document.
 For example: did:key and did:peer.

-Centrally Hosted DID document is stored and managed and resolved through a single, centralized service infrastructure, typically implemented using a web server or controlled repository.
+Centrally Hosted A DID method whose DID document is stored and managed and resolved through a single, centralized service infrastructure, typically implemented using a web server or controlled repository.

-Decentrally Hosted DID document is stored, managed, and resolved through a distributed infrastructure, typically implemented using decentralized ledger technologies (DLT) or peer-to-peer networks.
+Decentrally Hosted A DID method whose DID document is stored, managed, and resolved through a distributed infrastructure, typically implemented using decentralized ledger technologies (DLT) or peer-to-peer networks.

 Privacy Preserving Crypto - niZKPs A DID method’s ability to use cryptographic techniques that enable identity verification and authentication while minimizing the disclosure of sensitive personal information.
 Using other cryptography that supports Non-interactive Zero Knowledge Proofs (niZKPs) such as zk-SNARKS, zk-STARKS, Bulletproofs or other similar zero knowledge protocol types.

-RSA, 2048 bit key size A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+RSA, 2048 bit key size A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-RSA, 3072 bit key size A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+RSA, 3072 bit key size A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-RSA, 4096 bit key size A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+RSA, 4096 bit key size A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-ECDSA, curve sec256k1 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+ECDSA, curve sec256k1 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-ECDSA, curve secp384r1 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+ECDSA, curve sec256r1 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-ECDSA, curve secp512r1 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+ECDSA, curve secp512r1 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-EdDSA, curve ed25519 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+EdDSA, curve ed25519 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-EdDSA, curve ed448 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+EdDSA, curve ed448 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-Brainpool, curve BrainpoolP256r1 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+Brainpool, curve BrainpoolP256r1 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-Brainpool, curve BrainpoolP384r1 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+Brainpool, curve BrainpoolP384r1 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-Brainpool, curve BrainpoolP512r1 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+Brainpool, curve BrainpoolP512r1 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-GOST, curve GOST-256 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+GOST, curve GOST-256 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-GOST, curve GOST-512 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+GOST, curve GOST-512 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

-SM, curve SM2 A DID method supports the cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.
+SM, curve SM2 A DID method that supports this cryptographic algorithm, which has been verified by any of the government entities mentioned in appendix National Cryptographic Standards Bodies.

 § JSON Schema Data Model